 If you are interested in donating a cryptocurrency that is not listed, email us for address information.

-In the future, we hope to move to the community-sponsorship model on Patreon to remove ads and trackers from our content.
+In the future, we hope to move to the community-sponsorship model on Patreon to remove ads from our content.